Ng00m4lDhuhr/PNG-Imager/README.md

 # PNG Fix Scripts

 This repository contains a collection of Python scripts for fixing common issues with PNG images.
-Whether you need to repair transparency, remove metadata, or resize large PNG files, these scripts can help streamline your workflow.

 ## Scripts

-- `shuffle.py`: Script for fixing transparency issues in PNG images.
+- `shuffle.py`: Script for reordering pixel in PNG images.
 - `tally.py`: Count pixel from PNG images.

 ## Usage